nedpals/nedpals/README.md

-# Maligayang Pagdating! 👋️
+<h1 align="center">Maligayang Pagdating! 👋️</h1>

-I am Ned Palacios, a 22-year-old student tech leader and polyglot software developer based in Davao City, Philippines.
-Currently a junior BS Computer Science student at the [University of Immaculate Conception](https://uic.edu.ph) and the lead of [Google Developer Student Clubs UIC](https://facebook.com/dscuic).
-As a developer, my primary focus is building stuff on the web and on technologies that help shape modern developer experiences.
+I am Ned Palacios, a 22-year-old computer science student and polyglot software developer based in Davao City, Philippines.
+My primary focus at the moment is to build stuff on the web and on technologies that help shape developer experiences.
 I also find time to entertrain myself by watching Korean dramas, animes, as well as reading mangas.

 ## Programming Languages I touched
 - Go